Bakumatsu: Political and social crisis

 Hotta lost the support of key Daimyōs, and when Tokugawa Nariaki opposed the new treaty, Hotta sought imperial sanction.
-The court officials, perceiving the weakness of the bakufu, rejected Hotta's request which resulted in the resignation of himself, and thus suddenly embroiled Kyoto and the emperor in Japan's internal politics for the first time in many centuries.
+The court officials, perceiving the weakness of the bakufu, rejected Hotta's request, resulting in his resignation, and embroiling Kyoto and the Emperor in Japan's internal politics for the first time in centuries.
 When the shōgun died without an heir, Nariaki appealed to the court for support of his own son, Tokugawa Yoshinobu (or Keiki), for shōgun, a reformist candidate favored by the shinpan and tozama daimyōs.
 The fudai won the power struggle, however, installing the 12 year old Tokugawa Iemochi as shōgun whom it was perceived Tairō Ii Naosuke would have influence over, ultimately placing Nariaki and Yoshinobu under house arrest, and executing Yoshida Shōin (1830–1859, a leading sonnō-jōi intellectual who had opposed the American treaty and plotted a revolution against the bakufu) known as the Ansei Purge.

 Tairō Ii Naosuke, who had signed the Harris Treaty and tried to eliminate opposition to Westernization with the Ansei Purge, was himself murdered in March 1860 in the Sakuradamon incident.
 A servant of the French Minister was attacked at the end of 1860.
 On 14 January 1861, Henry Heusken, Secretary to the American mission, was attacked and murdered.
 On 5 July 1861, a group of samurai attacked the British Legation, resulting in two deaths.
 During this period, about one foreigner was killed every month.
 The Richardson Affair occurred in September 1862, forcing foreign nations to take decisive action in order to protect foreigners and guarantee the implementation of Treaty provisions.
 In May 1863, the US legation in Edo was torched.

 During the 1860s, peasant uprisings and urban disturbances multiplied.
-"World renewal" movement appeared, as well as feverish hysteric movements such as the Eejanaika.
+A "World renewal" movement appeared, as well as religious festivals and protests such as the Eejanaika.

 From 1859, the ports of Nagasaki, Hakodate and Yokohama became open to foreign traders as a consequence of the Treaties.
 Foreigners arrived in Yokohama and Kanagawa in great numbers, giving rise to trouble with the samurai.
 Violence increased against the foreigners and those who dealt with them.
 Murders of foreigners and collaborating Japanese soon followed.
 On 26 August 1859, a Russian sailor was cut to pieces in the streets of Yokohama.
 In early 1860, two Dutch captains were slaughtered, also in Yokohama.
 Chinese and native servants of foreigners were also killed.